 - you'll be advised if the offender must pay you compensation

-If the accused is found not guilty/verdict is not proven or case doesn't proceed to a verdict you're entitled to request information in relation to the verdict or outcome.
+If the accused is found not guilty or the verdict is not proven or the case does not proceed to a verdict, you're entitled to request information in relation to the verdict or outcome.

 There is a problem

 Thanks for your feedback